 Shark “finning” refers to the slicing off of a shark’s fins, often while the shark is still alive.
 The animal is then thrown back into the ocean where, unable to swim, the shark dies a slow and painful death.
 The demand for shark fins, used to make shark fin soup, a bowl of which can cost upwards of $100, drives the unsustainable exploitation of sharks worldwide.
 The practice of shark finning is prohibited by both federal and state law, but the market for fins continues to promote the practice in foreign and international waters.

 Although shark finning is illegal in United States’ waters, fins can still be bought and sold in the United States, and we are importing from countries where there are inadequate protections in place for sharks.
-With the passage of H. 4088, An Act Relative to Ocean Ecology and Shark Protection in 2014, Massachusetts ceased to be a part of the destructive global shark fin trade by banning the possession, trade, and sale of shark fins.
+With the 2014 passage of An Act Relative to Ocean Ecology and Shark Protection, Massachusetts ceased to be a part of the destructive global shark fin trade by banning the possession, trade, and sale of shark fins.
 Along with Massachusetts, 13 states and 3 U.S. territories have banned the trade of shark fins, but this is not enough to keep the United States out of the global trade.
-Federal legislation H.R.
-737, S. 877: Shark Fin Sales Elimination Act of 2019, would make it illegal to possess, buy, or sell shark fins or any product containing shark fins.
-The entire Massachusetts house congressional delegation has signed on in support of these bills to protect the ocean ecosystems, tourism jobs, and businesses that depend on healthy shark populations.
+Congressional legislation S.1106/H.R.2811, the Shark Fin Sales Elimination Act of 2021, would make it illegal to possess, buy, or sell shark fins or any product containing shark fins on the federal level.
+The entire Massachusetts House congressional delegation has signed on in support of these bills to protect the ocean ecosystems, tourism jobs, and businesses that depend on healthy shark populations.

 Information sourced from: